-Old Ordnance Survey Maps of Montrose
+Old Ordnance Survey Maps of Angus

 • Here are the details of maps for Montrose:

-• Forfarshire Sheet 35.02 Montrose 1902 - published 1993; introduction by Rachel Benvie
+• Forfarshire Sheet 35.02 Montrose 1902 - published 1993; intro by Rachel Benvie.
+ISBN.978-1-85054-588-3

 This detailed map covers most of the town of Montrose, with coverage stretching from the Custom House and River Street northward to Rosehill Road.
 It is a busy map with lots of interest.
 Features include NBR railway with station, engine shed, goods shed, sidings, Bervie Branch; CR railway with terminus; northern part of harbour, West Quay, High Street area with all buildings neatly shown, Mid Links, St Peter's church, Burgh Hall, Dorward's House of Refuge, Golf Hotel, Links of Montrose, The Faulds area, Chapel Works, slaughterhouse, Union Mill, fish curing works, linen works, St Mary's church, Panmure Barracks, etc.